davidbooth-dev/fcc-request-header-parser-micro-service/README.md

+# FCC - API's and Micro Services

-# API Project: Request Header Parser Microservice for FCC
+# Request Header Parser Micro Service an FCC Project

 ### User stories:
 - I can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for my device.